top of page

 Rediscovering the Roots—and the Wound

-As I explored further, I came across the idea of the witch wound—a collective trauma particularly experienced by women.
-This trauma stems from centuries of persecution, from the European witch hunts to the Salem trials.
-Tens of thousands—some say over 60,000—were executed, most of them women.
+As I delved deeper, I encountered the concept of the witch wound—a collective trauma particularly experienced by women.
+This trauma arises from centuries of persecution, from the European witch hunts to the Salem trials.
+Tens of thousands—some estimates suggest over 60,000—were executed, most of them women.

 The witch wound manifests as:

-These all struck chords in me.
-I felt them deep in my body.
-The way we’re taught to silence ourselves, to fear stepping out, to distrust other women.
-Sandra and Courtney both spoke about how this history leads to modern divisions among women and even within ourselves.
+These resonated deeply with me.
+I felt them in my body.
+We are often taught to silence ourselves, to fear stepping out, and to distrust other women.
+Sandra and Courtney both discussed how this history leads to modern divisions among women and even within ourselves.
 Healing that wound requires curiosity, compassion, and reclamation.

 Healing Work

-Sandra and Courtney both described their practices as rooted in healing—Reiki, EFT tapping, energy work, herbalism, ritual.
+Sandra and Courtney both described their practices as rooted in healing—Reiki, EFT tapping, energy work, herbalism, and ritual.
 Some of it looks simple: a walk in the garden, offering thanks to a plant, or hanging dried orange slices to welcome the sun in winter.
-These rituals bring connection—to the land, to the past, to the self.
+These rituals foster connection—to the land, to the past, and to the self.

-Courtney told me, “When I call myself a witch, it’s because I’m a woman in total control of herself.
+Courtney shared, “When I call myself a witch, it’s because I’m a woman in total control of herself.
 W-I-T-C-H. It’s who I am when I take off all the labels—mother, daughter, wife—and stand in my own sovereignty.”

-That hit me.
+That struck a chord with me.
 Sovereignty.
-Power that doesn’t need permission.
+It’s power that doesn’t require permission.

 Earth, Ritual, and Ancestral Memory

-A core theme that kept surfacing was earth connection.
-Witches were and are often herbalists, midwives, people with deep knowledge of the land.
-That connection was seen as threatening when it fell outside sanctioned institutions.
+A core theme that kept surfacing was the connection to the earth.
+Witches have often been herbalists, midwives, and individuals with deep knowledge of the land.
+This connection was perceived as threatening when it fell outside sanctioned institutions.

-Sandra described how modern witches incorporate earth energy into rituals—invoking the four elements, connecting with trees, herbs, mountains, spirits of place.
-Courtney reflected on the grief of not knowing the stories of the land she lives on.
-Colonization stripped so many of us from our ancestral ties—and with that came a longing to belong.
+Sandra described how modern witches incorporate earth energy into rituals—invoking the four elements, connecting with trees, herbs, mountains, and spirits of place.
+Courtney reflected on the grief of not knowing the stories of the land she inhabits.
+Colonization has stripped many of us of our ancestral ties—and with that comes a longing to belong.

-We borrow from indigenous practices because we’ve forgotten our own.
-That realization brought grief but also motivation: to reconnect, to remember, to reclaim.
+We often borrow from indigenous practices because we’ve forgotten our own.
+This realization brought both grief and motivation: to reconnect, to remember, and to reclaim.

 The Media’s Role in Shaping Our Views

-From the Wicked Witch of the West to The Craft, Charmed, Practical Magic, and The Good Witch, witches have taken on many forms in popular culture.
-Sometimes feared, sometimes revered, sometimes trivialized.
+From the Wicked Witch of the West to The Craft, Charmed, Practical Magic, and The Good Witch, witches have appeared in various forms in popular culture.
+Sometimes they are feared, sometimes revered, and sometimes trivialized.

-But the narrative is changing.
+However, the narrative is shifting.
 The witch is being reclaimed—not as a villain, but as a figure of resistance, autonomy, and wisdom.

 The Witch as a Feminist Icon

-During the height of the witch trials, many women were targeted not because of spellwork, but because they were widows, single, healers, midwives, or financially independent.
-In other words, women who didn’t “stay in their lane.”
+During the height of the witch trials, many women were targeted not for spellwork, but because they were widows, single, healers, midwives, or financially independent.
+In essence, they were women who didn’t “stay in their lane.”

-Witchcraft became a label to strip them of rights, silence them, or take their land.
-Capitalism and patriarchy found convenient scapegoats in women who sought autonomy.
+Witchcraft became a label used to strip them of rights, silence them, or seize their land.
+Capitalism and patriarchy found convenient scapegoats in women seeking autonomy.

 What About Male Witches?

 Many ask: what do you call a male witch?
-The answer is: a witch.
-Gerald Gardner, the founder of modern Wicca, was a man and called himself a witch.
-The word “warlock” actually comes from a Scottish word meaning “traitor” or “liar.”
+The answer is simply: a witch.
+Gerald Gardner, the founder of modern Wicca, was a man and identified as a witch.
+The term “warlock” actually comes from a Scottish word meaning “traitor” or “liar.”
 Some might say “wizard,” but that often feels fictional.

 Interestingly, culture tends to glorify wizards—Gandalf, Dumbledore, Merlin—while vilifying witches.
 It’s worth questioning why the male practitioner is wise and revered, while the female is feared or mocked.